HeardLibrary/digital-scholarship/code/api/python/zotero/README.md

 ## Installation requirements

 The script REQUIRES that you have Python 3 installed on your computer.
 It REQUIRES the [requests](https://docs.python-requests.org/en/latest/) module, which is not part of the Python Standard Library, so you may have to use PIP to install it prior to running the script.
+It also REQUIRES the [requests-cache](https://pypi.org/project/requests-cache/) module, although that feature can be disabled as described above.

 ## Usage